-The CLIMB feature gives you insights while hiking to the top of the mountains as well as doing hill repetitions in your local training ground.
+The Climb feature gives you insights while hiking to the top of the mountains as well as doing hill repetitions in your local training ground.

-To use CLIMB with Suunto 5:
+To use Climb with Suunto 9:

-- 1. Before you start an exercise recording, press the lower button to open the sport mode options. - 2.
-Scroll to SuuntoPlusTM and press the middle button. - 3.
-Scroll to CLIMB and press the middle button. - 4.
+- 1. Before you start an exercise recording, swipe up or press the lower button to open the sport mode options. - 2.
+Scroll to and tap SuuntoPlusTM or press the middle button. - 3.
+Scroll to and tap Climb or press the middle button. - 4.
 Scroll up to the start view and start your exercise as normal. - 5.
-During exercise, press the middle button until you reach the CLIMB display to view CLIMB insights.
+During exercise, swipe left or press the middle button until you reach the Climb display to view Climb insights.

-The CLIMB insights shows the following:
+The Climb insights shows the following: